saule1508/saule1508.github.io/_posts/2016-11-22-oracle-RAC-public-ip-change.md

 ---
 layout: post
 title: Oracle RAC change public IP addresses
-published: false
+published: true
 ---

-Today I had to reconfigure a RAC because the public IP's are all changed (ip of the hosts, ip of the VIP and IP's of the scan.
-Both changes are quite easy at least if you find the good documents on metalink.
+Today I had to reconfigure a RAC because the public IP's are all changed (ip addresses of the hosts, ip addresses of the VIP and IP's of the scan.
+Both the VIP and the SCAN changes are quite easy at least if you find the good documents on metalink.
 There are some blogs also but they are a bit outdated

 ## Collect info

-get the clustername, the scan name, the nodes the old and the new IP's
+get the clustername, the scan name, the nodes, the old and the new IP's and keep this information at hand.

-clustername: see metalink note 577300.1 on how to get it, or simply use olsnodes -c database name: mydb (use srvctl config to get the name)
+**clustername**: see metalink note 577300.1 on how to get it, or simply use olsnodes -c

+**database name**: use srvctl config to get the name

-nodes: use olsnodes
+**nodes names**: use olsnodes
 ```
 #olsnodes -i
 ```

 Then gather the old and new IP's for the public interface, in my case eth0, and keep them at hand

-node 1
+**node 1**

 eth0